HP acquisitions - The good, the bad and the ugly

 HP released its fourth-quarter financial results ahead of schedule this week, and more surprising than its £4.3 billion loss were the allegations of "serious accounting improprieties" at UK software firm Autonomy prior to the acquisition.
 These alleged improprieties led HP to take a non-cash impairment charge of £5.5 billion.

-Join us as we take a look back at several of HP's more well-known acquisitions, and how well, or badly they have gone.
+Join us as we look back at some of HP's more well-known acquisitions, and judge how well, or badly they have gone.

 HP acquired PC manufacturer Compaq in 2002 for $25 billion.
 Despite being the largest PC manufacturer in the world, slowing PC sales prompted HP to announce plans to get out of the PC business in 2011.
 In September 2012 HP ousted CEO Leo Apotheker and in October reversed the PC spinoff, saying it would have cost $1.5 billion in one-off charges and a further $1 billion a year thereafter.